FluffyThePenguin/RSGBot_Archive/readMe.md

 in `.vscode/launch.json`.
 You'll notice yourself stepping through files in the `<node_internals>` directory (hover over tab of open file to see it's path).
 For now, set a breakpoint in your code after the internals and click continue to skip all that.

+#### Reddit API Authorization
+The first time you start the bot, you go through an authorization process.
+Check out [Reddit's documentation](https://github.com/reddit-archive/reddit/wiki/oauth2) for details on this process.

 #### VSC Codebase Navigation
 Press `f1` to go to definition.
 This is a good way to figure out what arguments a snoowrap method takes.